-5.5 Multicast Support on R-PHY2
+5.5 Multicast Support on R-PHY

 The primary use case for multicast delivery between CCAP Core and the RPD is for the delivery of broadcast video services from a single CCAP Core element to a number of RPDs.
 This allows the system to scale by allowing a single CCAP Core element to generate and serve streams to all the RPDs that are configured to receive the same broadcast lineup.
 Since broadcast Serving Groups are quite large (~100,000 or more subscribers), using multicast to deliver the same copy to hundreds of Remote PHY devices provides significant cost savings for operators.
+This mechanism can be used for broadcast video delivered via MPEG QAM channels or for that which is delivered via IP over DOCSIS.
+It is meant for the replication of an entire QAM channel to multiple RPDs.